 When you're near the summit of Highway 46 (west of Santa Rosa/Old Creek), you can pick up our three local stations.
-KPYG 94.9, which is a feed from KPIG.
+KPYG 94.9 is a feed from KPIG.
 (This station was formerly KOTR K-Otter prior to about 2001.)

 In 2003, local station KTEA began operations.
 KTEA plays "Old-Time music for the Central Coast," with a good mix of pop and rock (basically from the early 60s onward).
 Tune in 103.5.

 KCJZ ("Bob FM") at 105.3 plays a more modern mix, with more 80s and 90s rock.
 Anything goes!